-The vocational-technical programs at HawCC are an integral part of the local community and reflect its day-to-day life.
+The Career and Technical Education (CTE) programs at HawCC are an integral part of the local community and reflect its day-to-day life.
 Close cooperation among the faculty, employers, and employees in the community is maintained.
 One of the most effective formal means of providing for this type of cooperation is the Program Advisory Council.
-These groups are appointed by the Provost and advise the program of training needs and new developments in the field.
+These groups advise their respective programs of training needs and new developments in the field.
 Councils include employers, alumni, and others knowledgeable about the field.